 Operational Taxonomic Units belonging to the Rhytismataceae family (53 unique OTUs) were consistently present only in the upper leaf and accounted for 4% of these communities (Figures 11, 12).
 While we only observed Rhytismataceae in the leaf, and not in the roots and rhizomes or the surrounding sediments, members of this group have been previously isolated from the rhizosphere in other seagrass species (Panno et al., 2013; Gnavi et al., 2014).
 As many endophytes of the foliar communities in wood plants (Ganley et al., 2004), they may represent substantial, unknown biodiversity with functional novelties.

-Here we chose to use a 97% similarity criteria for defining fungal OTUs characterized using our ITS sequencing approach, which we consider a suitable conservative approach given the lower levels of taxonomic diversity covered in fungal ITS data-bases (relative to e.g., bacteria) and is consistent with values previously used to characterize the mycobiome associated with terrestrial plants (Giordano et al., 2009) and coastal grasses (Sánchez-Márquez et al., 2008).
-The overall dominance of five taxonomic groups across all microenvironments is in line with previous observations of very narrow mycobiomes associated with seagrasses (Devarajan and Suryanarayanan, 2002; Vohník et al., 2016), plants from salt marshes (Al-Nasrawi and Hughes, 2012), mangroves (Xing and Guo, 2011), and other aquatic plants (Kohout et al., 2012).
-Nevertheless, and similar to microalgae, we did not observe a conserved “core” of fungal associates within any of the seagrass microenvironments, which is indicative of a weaker ecological coupling between seagrasses and fungal taxa, relative to that observed for seagrass-bacterial interactions.
-We propose that, relative to bacteria, which appear to display highly specific interactions with different components of the plant due to a stronger influence of the conditions at the microscale, seagrass-associated fungi appear to establish more generalistic relationships with their host.
+Here we chose to use 97% similarity criteria for defining fungal OTUs characterized using our ITS sequencing approach, which we consider a suitable conservative approach given the lower levels of taxonomic diversity covered in fungal ITS databases (relative to e.g., bacteria) and is consistent with values previously used to characterize the mycobiome associated with terrestrial plants (Giordano et al., 2009) and coastal grasses (Sánchez-Márquez et al., 2008).
+The overall dominance of four taxonomic groups across the three microenvironments studied here is in line with previous observations of very narrow mycobiomes associated with seagrasses (Devarajan and Suryanarayanan, 2002; Vohník et al., 2016), plants from salt marshes (Al-Nasrawi and Hughes, 2012), mangroves (Xing and Guo, 2011), and other aquatic plants (Kohout et al., 2012).
+Nevertheless, and similar to microalgae, we did not observe a conserved “core” of fungal associates within any of the seagrass microenvironments (here roots and rhizomes only), and a core fungal microbiome of two members was only identified for the seawater microenvironment.
+These core OTUs belonged to the family Glomeraceae and the order Pleosporales.
+Our results are indicative of a weaker ecological coupling between seagrasses and fungal taxa, relative to that observed for seagrass bacterial interactions.
+We propose that, relative to bacteria, which appear to display highly specific interactions with different components of the plant due to a stronger influence of the conditions at the microscale, seagrass-associated fungi appear to establish more generalist relationships with their host.

 Our results indicate that the seagrass species Z. muelleri harbors specific microbial assemblages that differ significantly from the adjacent seawater and sediments.
 Our data also indicate that discrete bacterial, microalgal, and fungal communities occur within specific key seagrass microenvironments, and that the identity of members of these microenvironment-specific communities are often conserved across geographically disparate habitats (Figure 13).
 Indeed, for all three microbial taxa, differences in community composition between the specific seagrass microenvironments, which were generally separated by just a few centimeters, were significantly greater than the differences observed between geographical locations spanning 86 km of coastline.
 These results indicate, that as with many other organisms, seagrasses host several discrete microbial assemblages that are each adapted to local environmental conditions.